slimslk/git_linux_hw11/README.md

-This is a linux homework 11
+This file was changed in feature branch.